-Austin Hass is a multi-faceted drummer, percussionist and educator based in Denver Colorado.
-Described as "continuously unique and entertaining" (KWVA Radio), Austin has established himself as a dynamic, creative and versitile musician with with a distinct style and sound you'll instantly recognize.
-He has performed on numerous recordings and has been heard performing at events including the Monterey Jazz Festival, Jazz in the Valley, the JEN Conference, the PDX Jazz Festival, City Park Jazz Festival, the Brasswick Music Festival, the Groove for Thought Jazz Festival and performed on the Norwegian Jewel cruise ship in the showband.
-He has performed and collaborated with many outstanding jazz, classical and contemporary artists including Brad Leali, Kate Reid, Groove for Thought, Josh Nelson, Halie Loren, Erin Bentlage, Johnaye Kendrick, Amanda Taylor, the Guerilla Fanfare Brass Band, Steve Owen's Monday Big Band, the Yakima Symphony and many others.
+Austin Hass is an acclaimed drummer, percussionist, and educator based in Denver Colorado.
+Described as "continuously unique and entertaining" (KWVA Radio), Austin has established himself as a dynamic, creative, and versatile musician with a distinct style and has performed at some of America’s most recognizable music events, including but not limited to the Monterey Jazz Festival, the JEN Conference, the PDX Jazz Festival, Denver City Park Jazz Festival, the Brasswick Music Festival, the Groove for Thought Jazz Festival and even internationally around Japan.
+Similarly, Austin has routinely collaborated with Grammy nominated musicians throughout the years, including Erin Bentlage, Johnaye Kendrick, and Amanda Taylor.
+Other notable collaborations include Brad Leali, Kate Reid, Groove for Thought, Josh Nelson, Tom Amend, Halie Loren, the Guerilla Fanfare Brass Band, Steve Owen's Monday Big Band, the Yakima Symphony and many others.

-Dedicated to education, Austin has taught private lessons for nearly a decade to all age groups.
-He has also provided masterclasses and clinics to all levels of students including Morgan Middle School, West Valley High School, Lane Community College, University of Oregon, Northwest College, Mountain View High School, and many other institutions.
-Furthermore, Austin has created courses on Skillshare that feature drum educational content through video lesson format.
-In addition to his private teachers, Austin owes much of his development to the fantastic educators he has worked with over the years including Chris Bruya, Kelly Pierce, Steve Owen, Sam Ormson and Paul Krueger.
+Dedicated to education, Austin has taught private lessons for over a decade to all age groups.
+He has also provided masterclasses and clinics to students ranging from elementary to university level.
+Austin is currently a drum set and percussion instructor at Denver Percussion in the Denver, CO area and is accepting new students.
+In addition to his private teachers, Austin owes much of his development as a musician to the fantastic educators he has worked with over the years including Chris Bruya, Kelly Pierce, Steve Owen, Sam Ormson, Larry Gookin, and Paul Krueger.